Terrie has type 2 diabetes. She has a certificate in fitness and nutrition. She has a passion for helping others find their path to health.

 - Areas of darkened skin.
 Could be a condition known as acanthosis nigricans, which can be a sign of insulin resistance.

 If you notice any of these signs or symptoms, please see your doctor or medical provider.

 Risk Factors and Lifestyle

 There is a common misconception that type 2 diabetes is brought on by lifestyle choices, particularly by eating too much sugar.
 The notion that eating too much sugar causes diabetes, however, isn't always right.
 This form of diabetes occurs when the pancreas no longer effectively uses the glucose it receives from carbs and sugars.
 This is called insulin resistance.
 In some people, there is also a genetic component.
-Even though many people believe you have to be overweight or obese to have type 2, some individuals with this condition are thin or average size.
+Even though many people believe you have to be overweight or obese to have type 2, some individuals with this condition are thin or of average size.
 Diet and exercise also play a vital role in diabetes management.